smadi0x86/Ababeel-AFS/README.md

 ## Documentation and Instructions

-Please refer to [our Wiki page](https://github.com/KumarRobotics/kr_autonomous_flight/wiki) for detailed instructions about how to use this code.
+Please refer to [our wiki page](https://github.com/KumarRobotics/kr_autonomous_flight/wiki) for detailed instructions about how to use this code.

 ## Videos